louwersj/ArcGISPyGnu/README.md

 ### restGetServiceByType

 Fetches a list of service names from an ArcGIS REST API endpoint filtered by the specified service type.
+#### synonyms
+synonyms are provided for Python functions to streamline their usage and enhance convenience.
+These shorter names serve as aliases for the original, longer function names, making it easier to write and read code.
+Despite the abbreviated form, the functionality, error handling, and performance remain consistent with the original functions.
+Users can rely on these synonyms to perform tasks with the same accuracy and reliability, ensuring a seamless coding experience while maintaining compatibility with the full range of features and support provided by ArcGISPyGnu.
+* getServiceByType
 #### Parameters
 * baseUrl (str): The base URL of the ArcGIS REST API.
 It should not contain a path, query string, or fragment.
 The checkBaseUrl function from utils.py is used to validate and standardize this URL.
 * serviceType (str): The type of services to filter by (e.g., "MapServer", "FeatureServer").
 This parameter must be a string.